apache/royale-docs/component-sets/jewel/jewel-themes.md

 layout: docpage
 title: Jewel Themes
-description: The look and feel of the jewel component set
+description: The look and feel of the Jewel component set
 permalink: /component-sets/jewel/themes
 ---
 [< Jewel Components list](component-sets/jewel)

 # Jewel Themes

-The look and feel of the jewel component set
+The look and feel of the Jewel component set

 The Jewel component set focuses on themes.
-Themes provides the capability of changing the appearance of _all_ components at once.
+When you set the theme of an application, you set the appearance of _all_ components at once.
+When you change to a different theme, the appearance of all components changes at once.

 A theme is a predefined CSS file (and optionally other assets like images) that holds the definitions of each Jewel component, its subcomponents and the default [beads](features/strands-and-beads) used to configure the components.

-Royale uses the theme to add the right css selectors to the final compilation so when the user loads the application the required css and other files are loaded and the application shows a concrete look and feel.
+Royale uses a theme to add the right css selectors to the final compilation so when the user loads the application the required css and other files are loaded and the application shows a concrete look and feel.

 ## Colors